-Use the apps\paths parameter to set the location of the Apps directory, which should be scanned for available apps, and where user-specific apps should be installed from the Apps store.
+Use the apps_paths parameter to set the location of the Apps directory, which should be scanned for available apps, and where user-specific apps should be installed from the Apps store.
 The path defines the absolute file system path to the app folder.
 The key url defines the HTTP Web path to that folder, starting from the ownCloud webroot.
 The key writable indicates if a Web server can write files to that folder.
+5.8.12 Previews ownCloud supports previews of image files, the covers of MP3 files, and text files.
+These options control enabling and disabling previews, and thumbnail size.